chili-chips-ba/openPCIE/5.sim/models/pcievhost/README.md

 | `SendOs`         | Send an ordered set down all active lanes                |
 | `SendTs`         | Send a training sequence ordered set on all active lanes |

-These functions generate ordered sets on the link lanes, with `SendTs` automatically generating lane numbers if not called to generate PAD.
+These functions generate ordered sets on the link lanes, with `SendTs` automatically generating lane numbers if not called to generate `PAD`.
 Internally the model keeps counts of the reception of training sequences on each lane and these can be read using the `ReadEventCount` function and, if required, the counts may be reset with `ResetEventCount`.
 To fetch the last training sequence processed on a given lane, the `GetTS` function can be used.

 #### Internal Memory Access